By Dunia P. Zongwe, François Butedi and Phebe Mavungu Clément

 The DRC has about 250 languages and dialects.
 French is the official language of the DRC: It is used in official correspondence by administrative bodies and officials.
 The DRC has four national languages, namely Kikongo, Lingala, Swahili and Tshiluba.
 The other languages of the DRC are part of the country’s cultural patrimony whose protection the state ensures.

 The fundamental principles of administrative law in the DRC are the principle of citizens’ equal access to public services (equality), the principle of legality of administrative acts, and the principle of continuity of public services.
 The Constitution elevates political neutrality and impartiality into fundamental principles of administrative law.
 These principles express the intention of the drafters of the Constitution, as set out in the latter’s Preamble, to fight certain ills plaguing public administration in the DRC.
 The Preamble of the Constitution considers that injustice with all its corollaries – impunity, nepotism, regionalism, tribalism, clan-based politics and patronage – are the causes of the general loss of values and the ruin of the country.
-The DRC still grapples with high levels of corruption, though Transparency International has noted a modest improvement in the area of government accountability.
-In 2014, Transparency International pointed to the extractive industries and he infrastructure construction in the DRC as severely affected by corrupt practices.
+The DRC still grapples with high levels of corruption.

 An important principle is administrative legality, which requires the administration to observe the rules particular to the type of administrative acts that a given administrative body performs.
 Another general principle of law prevents administrative bodies from performing retroactive administrative acts.
 However, there are exceptions to this legal principle.
 An administrative decision may be retroactive if the law explicitly or implicitly envisages it.
 The nature of certain decisions and certain situations may also require retroactivity.